firmanjml/Asus-X556UQK-Hackintosh-OC/README.md

 ❌ Hardware DRM not supported on Big Sur, but works on Catalina 10.5 based on WhateverGreen chart

 ❌ NVIDIA GeForce 940MX (Optimus - impossible to get working at the moment)

+# Thanks

+Some part of the configuration and research such as kext and hardware spec are base on [IlhamSevensky](https://github.com/IlhamSevensky/ASUS-X556UQ-HACKINTOSH-OPENCORE) repo.